rehierl/node-tree-outliner/2-1-extensions/1-2-design-y.md

 > Node `n5` must be a child node of `n1`.

 If `n5` is some other descendant of `n1` (i.e. not a child node), then the parent container of `s5` will be associated with `s1`.
-That is, because it will be associated before `n5` is entered and thus before `s1` can even be closed.
+That is because it will be associated before `n5` is entered and thus before `s1` can even be closed.